woce/LunaSysMgr/README.md

-LunaSysMgr - Alpha
+LunaSysMgr - Beta/Master
 =====================

-LunaSysMgr - Alpha
+LunaSysMgr - Beta/Master

-This branch is used for development of new features.
+This branch is used for bugfixing of new features added to alpha.
-The alpha package in Preware will be updated on a per-commit basis for testing.
+The beta Preware package will be updated on a per-tag basis for testing stable release candidates.
+The stable Preware package will be updated manually when the current beta release is ready to migrate to stable.

 For version 3.0.5 of webOS